Buying Used Espresso Machines & Grinders – Kev’s Guide

 Sage Barista Pro in my Kitchen.

 You can pick the Barista Express up used from around £300, and the Barista Pro from about £450.
-I’ve seen both models, used, going for very close to the RRP, so I’d say just don’t get sucked into bidding wars.
+I’ve seen both models, used, going for really close to the RRP, so I’d say just don’t get sucked into bidding wars.

 Also, keep in mind that the entry level Sage machines aren’t quite like the Gaggia machines that can be fettled with to keep them going for years.
-If you buy a Sage machine with no warranty, and it has a problem, you may be stuck with a machine you can’t adjust.
+If you buy a Sage machine with no warranty, and it has a problem, you may be stuck with a machine you can’t troubleshoot.

-The Sage Dual Boiler is a ideal machine, it’s £1,199.95 at RRP, and while you can regularly pick them up on eBay from around £450 – £500, if you’re lucky, I’ve seen the odd one (with no apparent issues) sell for as low as £200.
+The Sage Dual Boiler is a best machine, it’s £1,199.95 at RRP, and while you can regularly pick them up on eBay from around £450 – £500, if you’re lucky, I’ve seen the odd one (with no apparent issues) sell for as low as £200.
 If you can get a Sage dual boiler for this kind of price, you’re onto a winner!

 The Rancilio Silvia is another machine you’ll find on eBay, at rather a wide price range depending on the model and condition.